Follow Us! Like Our Page!

 Special Rates

-• Reviews, process, and provides consultation with all the Southern Agencies with respect to Special rate.
+• Reviews, processes, and provides consultation with the southern Agencies for Special Rates.

-• Provides Special Rate and Special Need Training to Southern Agencies.
+• Provides Special Rates and Special Needs Training to southern Agencies.

-• Reviews and process all Special Rates.
-Communicate directly with agency workers and supervisors with respect to rate adjustments.
+• Communicates directly with agency workers and supervisors for rate adjustments.

-• Reviews, process and provides consultation with all the Southern Agencies with respect Level 5 designation.
+• Reviews, processes and provides consultation with all the southern Agencies with respect to Level 5 designation.

-• Reviews and processes all Level 5 requests.
-Communicate directly with agency workers and supervisors with respect to Level 5.
+• Reviews and processes all Level 5 requests, communicates directly with agency workers and supervisors regarding Level 5.

-• Collect and record special rate/level 5 request to electrical data system.
+• Collects and records special rate/level 5 requests to electrical data system.

 • Works in collaboration with the Federal and Provincial regulating authorities regarding approvals.